CasualGaming/cag-events-backend/README.md

 ## Code Style

 - Double quotes all the way.
 Single quotes may be used to avoid escaping double quotes within the string.
 (Single quotes was used here previously.)

+## License
+This project is licensed under GPLv3, see LICENSE for the full license text.